 Important This document assumes you are installing Perceptive Content Server for the first time or that you have no earlier versions running on your computer.
-To update or upgrade from a previous version, see the Perceptive Content Update Guide, available on the Customer Portal of the www.lexmark.com website.
-Sections of the update readme may reference procedures in this installation guide.
+To update or upgrade from a previous version, see the Perceptive Content Update Guide.
+Sections of the update guide may reference procedures in this installation guide.
 Depending on server size and speed, it can take more than two hours to complete this process.
 Before you proceed with the installation, perform the following actions.

-- Verify that your version of Oracle matches the minimum specifications and patch levels listed in the Technical Specifications for this product. - If you are running Linux, make sure that your environment includes C/C++ runtime libraries.
-This compiler is required for Perceptive Content. - In Linux, the account under which Perceptive Content Server process runs must have root privileges unless you are running Perceptive Content as a non-root user.
+- Verify that your version of Oracle matches the minimum specifications and patch levels listed in the Technical Specifications for this product. - If you are running Linux, make sure that your environment includes C/C++ runtime libraries. - In Linux, the account under which Perceptive Content Server process runs must have root privileges unless you are running Perceptive Content as a non-root user.
 For more information about running Perceptive Content as a non-root user, refer to the Running Perceptive Content as a Non-Root User Best Practices Guide. - Verify that /etc/hosts lists the IP address, hostname, and any aliases for the Perceptive Content Server computer. - You must log in as root or sudo to install Perceptive Content Server.